sourav7/online-shopping/README.md

 # online-shopping
 This is a personal training project.
-This can be found on Khozema Nullwala's github account.
+This can be found on github account of Khozema Nullwala Sir.